jverkoey/BinaryCodable/Docs/README.md

 let decoder = BinaryDataDecoder() let header = try decoder.decode(GIFHeader.self, from: data)
 ```

+Aside: the biggest distinction between Swift Codable and Binary Codable is that we do not get encoding and decoding implementations for complex types for free.
+This is presently by design, though there are [opportunities for improving this in the future](https://github.com/jverkoey/BinaryCodable/issues/4).
+That being said, Binary Codable does provide automatic implementations for RawRepresentable types (namely enums with raw values).

 Like Swift Codable, we first create a sequential container.